-- No exhibitor may enter more than three animals total in the beef market classes.
+- Market Animals must be ear tagged with the Fair issued tag at scheduled times.
+Forms must be submitted to UW-Extension before the deadline and proper identification forms bought to the fair. - No exhibitor may enter more than three animals total in the beef market classes.
 If entering more than one animal in each market class, you must clearly indicate the number of animals you are entering on your entry form. - Dairy Steers or Dairy Cross Steers should be steers that are fed for meat production.
 Animals with over 50 percent beef parentage show as a Beef Steer. - There must be a minimum of five steers in the Dairy Cross Steer class to have a competition.
 If there are not five steers, they will compete in the Beef Steer class. - Steers and Market Heifers will be divided into weight classes at the fair.